Sophia Greisen

 Hi, I’m Sophia!

 I’m a DVM student from Washington and completed my undergraduate studies at University of Massachusetts Amherst.
 I started the DVM program on the Pullman campus as a member of the class of 2028.
-This is my first year as an ambassador.
+This is my second year as an ambassador.

 Areas of interest